Skip to content

 Overview

-HIP objects allow you to:
+The hip-object commands allow you to:

 • Define host information criteria (OS, domain, version)

-• Configure patch management requirements
+• Configure patch management and disk encryption requirements

-• Define mobile device criteria
+• Define mobile device compliance criteria

 Set HIP Object